-You can save different workspace setups to the Workspaces touch buttons (to the left of the menu) by pressing Open View then [Record Workspace], then touching one of the Workspaces buttons.
+You can save different workspace setups to the Workspaces touch buttons (down the left side of the left hand screen by pressing View then [Record Workspace], then touching one of the Workspaces buttons.
 This button will then reconfigure the entire workspace with a single touch.
 You can also save workspaces onto any grey handle or macro button.